It's been a year - why hasn't Nissan collapsed yet?

 But Nissan Still Holds a Cash Flow of 1 Trillion Yen

-From any perspective, this does not seem like a car company in recovery.
-However, surprisingly, Nissan has not faced the challenges it anticipated a year ago.
+By any measure, this does not resemble a company in recovery.
+Surprisingly, however, Nissan has not encountered the dire challenges it anticipated a year ago.

 The latest financial report (FY25 H1) shows that as of the end of September 2025, Nissan's automotive business net cash stood at 990.9 billion yen, close to 1 trillion yen.
-At the same time, CFO Papin stated in the report that by the end of FY25 (March 2026), Nissan's net cash is expected to exceed 1 trillion yen.
+Simultaneously, CFO Papin stated in the report that Nissan's net cash is projected to exceed ¥1 trillion by the end of FY25 (March 2026).

-In other words, Nissan's automotive business still holds nearly 1 trillion yen in net cash, which is enough to cover nearly two years' worth of research and development, plant operations, and supply chain expenses.
+In other words, Nissan's automotive business still holds close to ¥1 trillion in net cash, sufficient to cover nearly two years of R&D, plant operations, and supply chain expenses.

 and I'll translate it for you following your requirements.